twosigma/Cook/README.md

 # Cook Scheduler

 Welcome to Two Sigma's Cook Scheduler!

+You'd probably like to run Spark jobs on Cook, right?
+First, go to the `cook` subproject, and follow the README to build and launch the Cook scheduler Mesos framework.
+Then, go to the `spark` subproject, and follow the README to patch Spark to support Cook as a scheduler.
+If you'd like to learn more or do something different, read on...

+## Subproject Summary

 In this repository, you'll find several subprojects, each of which has its own documentation.

 * `scheduler` - This is the actual Mesos framework, Cook.
 It comes with a JSON REST API.